jidroid/ws/content/_index.md

 * a sucker for good coffee, snapbacks, and sneakers.

-* learning a bit of biology, psychology, economics, mimetic theory, and poker this year!
+* learning a bit of biology, psychology, economics, mimetic theory, and poker this year.

 * and an aspiring writer.